Skip to Main Content

 - 2nd Floor Reading north area - open, brightly lit, study space.
 Located on the north side of the 2nd floor.

 - Microfilm viewers - available to use with our microfilm collection, contact the Multimedia Department for help.
 Located between the Multimedia department & the Serials collection.

-- Multimedia Department - browse our multimedia collection, or reserve the room for watching films for classes and projects.
+- Innovation Hub - browse our multimedia collection, or reserve the room for watching films, 3d printing, and using Virtual Reality..
 Located on the 2nd floor by the main staircase.

 - Serials/Journals/Magazines - our collection of periodical publications, available for use in-house only.
 Located in the center of the 2nd floor.

-- Group Study Rooms - available for 2-5 students for group study project, reserve online & see Circulation for access.
-Located on the south side of the 3rd floor.
+- Group Study Rooms - available for groups students for collaborative work & study, reserve online or contact Circulation at (443) 885-3477 or email@example.com for access.
+Located on the south side of the 2nd floor.